katjad/javascript101-handbook/chapter1.md

 # About

-The Bristol Javascript 101 group meets up every other Tuesday at the Beatroot cafe...
+Javascript 101 group meets up every other Tuesday at the Beatroot cafe in Bristol, UK.